BayLibre/Copilot/doc/source/getting-started.rst

 Now that the udev rules have been installed, we can interact with Copilot using the standard ``libgpiod-utils``, such as ``gpioset``.

-Start by find your ``ID_USB_SERIAL_SHORT`` by inspecting ``/dev/copilot/by-id``.
-After that export it as an environment variable:
+Start by finding the serial number for your Copilot (e.g. ``D30HF04Y``) and export it as an environment variable:

 .. prompt:: bash $ auto

-   # here, D30HF04Y is an example.
-Modify for your own serial number accordingly.
+   $ tree /dev/copilot/
+   /dev/copilot/
+   └── by-id
+       └── D30HF04Y
+           ├── gpiochip -> ../../../gpiochip0
+           └── tty -> ../../../ttyUSB1
    $ export ID_USB_SERIAL_SHORT="D30HF04Y"

-By default, USB passthrough is disabled.
-We can enable USB and the jack barrel power with:
+Power over the USB and barrel jack connectors may be independently configured using the J1 header to be either controlled by a single shared GPIO or always passthrough power.
+See the silk screen at the top of the rear side of the board.

+By default, the USB and barrel jack power passthroughs are controlled by your PC using a single GPIO that is disabled after power cycling Copilot.
+The passthroughs can be powered by enabling the GPIO as follows:

 .. prompt:: bash $